-The Company estimated its remuneration to employees amounting to \$55,799 thousand and \$139,206 thousand for the years ended December 31, 2023 and 2022, respectively, and estimated its remuneration to directors amounting \$9,300 thousand and \$19,886 thousand for years ended December 31, 2023 and 2022, respectively.
+The Company estimated its remuneration to employees amounting to \$34,336 thousand and \$55,799 thousand for the years ended December 31, 2024 and 2023, respectively, and estimated its remuneration to directors amounting \$5,723 thousand and \$9,300 thousand for years ended December 31, 2024 and 2023, respectively.
 The estimated amounts mentioned above are based on the net profit before tax of each respective ending period, multiplied by the percentage of the remuneration to employees and directors, as specified in the Company's article.
-The estimations are recorded under operation expenses.
-There were no differences between the estimated amounts reflected in the 2023 and 2022 financial reports, and the actual amounts approved by the Board of Directors.
+The estimated amounts reflected in the 2024 and 2023 financial reports, and the actual amounts approved by the Board of Directors.
 The related information can be accessed from market observation post system website.